(Other times are available by appointment.)

 Online Homework (Drop 2 lowest grades)

-Online Homework: Homework will be completed online using the MyMathLab website.
+Online Homework: All homework will be completed online using the MyMathLab website.
 Help buttons will be available for each problem in MyMathLab, and you may rework problems multiple times until you get the correct answer.
-Also note that you will be required to submit hand-written work on Google Classroom to accompany a few sections of your MyMathLab homework.
-You may continue working on all the assignments for the week until Sundays at midnight.
-MyMathLab due dates will be posted on the class schedule in Blackboard and also on the MyMathLab website.
+You may continue working on all the assignments on MyMathLab until the due date.
 No late homework will be accepted.
+These MyMathLab Due dates will be posted on the class schedule in Blackboard and also on the MyMathLab website.
+Though this homework will be submitted online, I strongly recommend that you keep an organized log of written work to accompany each homework assignment to better learn the process of solving problems.

-Mandatory Tutoring: If you score below a 70 on any unit exam, you will be required to complete one hour of mandatory tutoring in the Math Adademic Success Center.
-Tutoring may be completed on campus in or remotely by joining https://zoom.us/j/541139851.
-Use the Meeting ID: 541 139 851.
+Mandatory Tutoring: If you score below a 70 on any unit exam, you will be required to complete one hour of tutoring before taking the next exam.
+Tutoring may be completed on campus in the Math Academic Success Center in Durrett Hall Room 104.
+Note that you will not be allowed to take the next exam until you complete the required tutoring.

 Extra Credit: Extra credit will not be given.

-Attendance: Attendance will be taken every day at the beginning of each remote class, so please be on time.
-If you are late or you leave the meeting early without prior permission, you will be counted absent for the day.
-I do not record remote class meetings, so you will need to contact me to find out important information if you miss class.
+Attendance: Attendance will be taken every day at the beginning of each class, so please be on time.
+If you are late or you leave class early without prior permission, you will be counted absent for the day.
+You are allowed to miss one day without penalty.
+For every absence after the first, 5 points will be deducted for your attendance grade.

 Note: Late drops will NOT be given under any circumstance.